Eleni Karaindrou

 Key tracks

-Eternity and a Day — The main theme for the 1998 Palme d'Or-winning film showcases her ability to translate profound melancholy and memory into a simple, unforgettable melody.
+Eternity and a Day — The main theme for the 1998 Palme d'Or-winning film is a haunting cello melody that encapsulates the movie's themes of memory and mortality.